-Forensic science technicians help investigate crimes by collecting and analyzing physical evidence.
+A forensic science technician is someone who helps investigate crimes by collecting and analyzing physical evidence.
 Most technicians specialize in either crime scene investigation or laboratory analysis.
 Crime scene investigators may work long hours under distressing conditions.
-Most laboratory forensic science technicians work full time during normal business hours.

 Would you make a good forensic science technician?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.